kounkou/ml/README.md

 ##### Linear Algebra library for C++ developers

 Most Machine learning students use Python to 'learn' machine learning, and Artificial Intelligence in general.
-The truth is, Python doesn't look like a build a deep understanding of the nature of data structures and algorithms used.
+The truth is, Python doesn't look like a perfect language to enable a deep understanding of the nature of data structures and algorithms used in this field.
 I am using C++ instead (Find your Java library if you're a Java developer)

 http://arma.sourceforge.net/docs.html#eye_standalone